jkeohan/flashpoint-assessment/SOLUTION.md

 - pass additional options when initializing the component
 - update onQueryChange function to display the results based on data vs github
-- added the following methods:
+- added the following supporting methods:
 	- **getResultsAPI**
 	- **makeAPICall**
     - **getResultsAPI**